nrsky/trecker_t/README.md

 Connect to your database with psql or PgAdmin.
 Run the following SQL.
 You need only install the features you want: execute in PG console

+#TODO I had to move this to migrations

 -- Enable PostGIS (includes raster)
 CREATE EXTENSION postgis;